r2devops/hub/jobs/sls_scan/README.md

 !!! info
-    Currently, sls_scan isn't integrated in a merge request widget, so we create an exposed atifact containing resulsts.
+    Currently, sls_scan isn't integrated in a merge request widget, so we create an exposed artifact containing results.

-You can view the report by languages when browsing through the published artifact and clicking on the html outputs in your browser.
+You can view the report by languages when browsing through the published artifact and clicking on the HTML outputs in your browser.

 ### Bundled tools